department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-01-Baseline Task Research/research-findings.md

 > It said at the bottom to sign in to start the application so I would click that to start my application.
 I am assuming that it is connected to all the normal logins so I could use the normal sign ins.(P4-4)

-**2. Introduction page made participants feel prepared but some had additional suggestions:**
+**2. Introduction page made participants feel prepared but some had additional suggestions.**

 - All 10 participants commented that the start application introduction page was easy but 4/10 had minor suggestions to make the page more clear.